daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

 This post will explore the similarities (and some of the differences) between technology startups and AI-powered digital transformation.
-The intended audience includes data practitioners (DS, DE, etc.), technologists, and business executives - as both technical and non-technical roles touch AI strategy.
+The intended audience includes data practitioners (DS, DE, etc.), technologists, and business executives - as both technical and non-technical roles touch AI integration.

-Here's why AI innovation teams should exude the mentality of a technology startup, from the perspective of a Bay Area data scientist in strategy consulting.

 <br><br>
 ## Introduction